 In addition, while soap scum may be very difficult to remove from other surfaces, removing it from glass is actually easy.
 To clean your glass shower doors, simply spray the glass with a solution made of water and plain white vinegar, then leave this solution in place for 5 to 10 minutes as it dissolves soap scum.
 Finally, remove soap scum with a squeegee.

 Forget any myths you have heard about glass shower enclosures.
 These enclosures can provide privacy, are not dangerous, and are typically very easy to keep clean.
-Contact the glass experts at Martin Glass Co. today to discuss your new glass shower enclosure options.
+Contact the glass experts at Martin Glass Co. today to discuss your options for custom glass shower enclosures in St. Louis.